jwagstaff/OmniHelp/_drafts/2017-10-09-projects-assemblies-and-parts.md

  Parts are the lowest level design class in the design hierarchy.
 It is associated either under a project or assembly.

- It is **important** to remember that designs can change classes by adding parts and assemblies or taking away parts or assemblies to a specific design.
+ It is **important** to remember that designs can change classes by adding parts and assemblies or taking away parts and assemblies from their Bill of Materials.

  Every new design added to a project starts out as a part until you add sub-parts or assemblies to the design.